 My career background includes 30+ years in Primary Education.
 It was a wonderful experience and I was able to use my artistic abilities to inspire an appreciation of art, in all its many facets, and to have my young charges become involved in a range of art experiences.

 During this time I qualified as a Reading Recovery and Special Education teacher.
-My roles also included Assistant Principal, Consultant in Science and Technology and Consultant in Educational Leadership for the South Western Sydney Region.
-I lectured part-time at the University of Western Sydney in the Indigenous Student Teacher Education Program (Badanami Unit) in the area of Visual and Performing Arts, Science and Technology and Human Society and Its Environment.
+My roles also included Assistant Principal, Relieving Principal, Consultant in Science and Technology and Consultant in Educational Leadership for the South Western Sydney Region.
+I lectured part-time at the University of Western Sydney in the Indigenous Student Teacher Education Program (Badanami Unit) in the area of Visual and Performing Arts, Maths, Science and Technology and Human Society and Its Environment.
 I established a number of proactive and highly successful behaviour and anger management programs which targeted student engagement and positive choices.
 As Leadership consultant I worked with leadership teams to present the Stephen Covey “7 Habits of Highly Successful People” program.
 I was called upon to demonstrate effective teaching strategies for teachers within a difficult learning environment.

 My knowledge and appreciation of Australia’s rich Aboriginal cultures have grown considerably.
 In this role I developed and implemented quality teaching and learning programs in all Key Learning Areas to enable all students to access the curriculum and develop the skills they needed to progress as successful, confident individuals.
 Many of these programs (including Aboriginal education initiatives) are still used as exemplars in Sydney schools.